AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

    end P;

 Now the postconditions are class-wide so they are inherited by subclasses.
-In the subclass Square, the postconditions will not hold at run-time.
+In the subclass :ada:`Square`, the postconditions will not hold at run-time.
 Likewise, SPARK can now prove that type consistency is not verified because the postconditions are weaker than those inherited: